 “The greatness of a nation and its moral progress can be judged by the way its animals are treated.”

-Architects for Animals “GIving Shelter” is a fundraising/awareness raising initiative founded by Leslie Farrell.
-Architects for Animals holds one-night events that benefit organizations that help animals in need.
-Participating architectural design firms design, build and donate creative outdoor winter shelters to provide homeless cats with refuge from the elements.
+Architects for Animals “GIving Shelter” is an awareness raising initiative.
+Architects for Animals plans one-night events that benefit organizations that help animals in need.
+Participating architectural design firms design, build and donate creative outdoor winter shelters to provide animals with refuge from the elements.
 At the events these shelters are put on display to the public and are then donated to care givers who work with needy animals.

 According to The Humane Society of the United States, population estimates vary, but free-roaming, or community, cats live in almost every neighborhood across the U.S. These cats include ferals, friendly stray and abandoned cats.
 Many of the cats live in groups known as “colonies.”
 The winter months are particularly difficult for these animals, when inclement weather creates serious and life-threatening challenges, including finding food, water, and shelter.